 From the highest mountain villages to towns right on the coast, on June 24th (or there abouts), you can see the splendours of thousands of fires burning in unison.
 But among them, as we said, the night of Saint John celebration in Alicante stands out.
 And what’s special about it?

 The night of Saint John celebration in Alicante has various features that make it special.
 The festival became official in Alicante in 1928, and the concept of the bonfires underwent a transformation.
 It went from burning debris in the countryside to creating ephemeral works of art made of papier-mâché and with satirical character to be burnt on the night of the 24th (about two hundred monuments make up the bonfires in Alicante).

 Another particular feature is the fact that the festival of Saint John in Alicante is not only the night of the 24th, but rather a holiday that is celebrated from the 20th to the 29th.
 Thus, Alicante turns the night of Saint John into a festival lasting several days, where the festivities include particularly proclamations, horseback riding, mascletàs, flower offerings, live music, processions and parades, and much more, culminating with the famous Cremà and its later Banyà.

 At Record go we want you to celebrate the summer solstice in Alicante with its night of Saint John, which is why we’re offering you multiple rental rates for your vehicle so that it’s easier for you to enjoy every event in the Alicante bonfire programme, without holding back.
 Don’t miss out this unforgettable event!
 Check out our rates!

-Car hire in the main airports of Spain
+Car hire in the main airports of Spain and Portugal

 with compulsory free inspection after 2000 km